kogpsy/jspsych-vviq/README.md

 ### Styling

-Styling can be applied directly to the jsPsych classes as you would if you defined the items yourself.
-All the text elements which explain something are wrapped in a `<p></p>` paragraph tag.

-## VVIQ2

-The VVIQ2 (Marks, 1995) is the successor of the VVIQ (Marks, 1973) with a reversed scale and more items.
-It aims to measure the vividness and liveliness of mental images.
+You can apply your own css styles to the elements.

+- All text - except for the rating scale labels - is usually wrapped in `<p>` tags.
+- The main instruction is further wrapped in a div with the css class `jspsych-instruction-main`.
+- The block instructions are wrapped in a div with the css class `jspsych-instruction-block`.
+- The rating scale labels are wrapped in a div with the css class `jspsych-scalelabel`,
+- The continue button label is wrapped in a div with the css class `jspsych-buttonlabel`.

 ## Development